 Vegan enchilada casserole is an easy main dish filled with classic Southwestern flavors, and makes a generous amount.
 I’ve been making a version of this vegan enchilada casserole for ages.
-It’s my favorite in-a-hurry casserole, and maybe it will become yours, too!
+It has long been our favorite fast family-friendly casserole, and maybe it will become yours, too!

 This casserole involves throwing together a lot of convenient ingredients like canned beans, tomato sauce, and frozen corn, Yet it’s unbelievably good when you need an inexpensive, tasty dinner that everyone devours.

 In this version, you have the option of combining beans with vegan burger crumbles or going all in on beans.
-Either way it tastes terrific, and all you need to do while it in the oven is to make a simple salad.
-Steaming a batch of broccoli or greens wouldn’t hurt, either.
+Either way it tastes terrific.

 Photos by Hannah Kaminisky, BittersweetBlog.com.